-Congo’s court upholds victory of Felix Tshisekedi
+Congo’s court upholds election victory of Felix Tshisekedi

-KINSHASA, Congo (AP) — Congo’s Constitutional court confirmed the victory of Felix Tshisekedi, dismissing the claims of massive vote fraud by runner-up Martin Fayulu.
+KINSHASA, Congo (AP) — Congo’s residents headed to church Sunday and the capital was calm after the Constitutional Court confirmed the presidential victory of Felix Tshisekedi and runner-up Martin Fayulu called for non-violent protests against the ruling.

-Tshisekedi’s supporters celebrated the court decision, announced early Sunday, by driving their motorcycles and cars in a procession through Kinshasa.
-Later the capital city was quiet, with people attending church.
-Other cities across Congo were also reported to be quiet.
+Tshisekedi said early Sunday that the court’s decision to reject claims of electoral fraud and declare him president was a victory for the entire country.

-But Fayulu’s declaration that he is Congo’s “only legitimate president” and call for the Congolese people to peacefully protest what he called a “constitutional coup d’etat” threatened to keep the country in a political crisis that has been simmering since the Dec.
-30 elections.
+“It is Congo that won,” said Tshisekedi, speaking to his supporters after the court decision.
+“It is not the victory of one camp against another.
+I am engaged in a campaign to reconcile all Congolese. … The Congo that we are going to form will not be a Congo of division, hatred or tribalism.
+It will be a reconciled Congo, a strong Congo that will be focused on development, peace and security.”

-Tshisekedi welcomed the court’s decision confirming him as the winner of the presidential election saying it was a victory for the entire country.
+Supporters of his UDPS party celebrated the victory into the early morning hours, parading through the capital’s streets.

 Most Read Nation & World Stories